If your current terminal font choice has you squinting at the screen, Microsoft is on hand to help.

 Download Cascadia Code Font

-Cascadia Font is the default monospace font used inside the Windows Terminal app, but as it’s open source (under the SIL Open Font license) it’s free to download, package, and install pretty much any and everywhere — including Linux desktops.
+Cascadia Font is the default monospace font used inside the Windows Terminal app but it is open source (under the SIL Open Font license) thus free to download, package, and install pretty much any and everywhere, including Linux desktops.

-But naturally most of us won’t fancy compiling a font from source, so Microsoft has (awesomely) done the graft for us.
+Most of us don’t fancy compiling a font from source, so Microsoft has (awesomely) done the hardworking for us by uploading pre-built version that are ready to download and use.